kergoth/meta-kergoth-wip/README.md

 this would make busybox-minimal available, with PROVIDES set to include busybox, and RPROVIDES/RCONFLICTS/RREPLACES set for the binary packages.

-Then adjust the configuration (e.g. custom entry in filespath to override a file, or PACKAGECONFIG, or whatever) as appropriate for the variant, using either the virtclass or pn-based override.
+Then adjust the configuration (e.g. custom entry in FILESPATH to override a file, or PACKAGECONFIG, or whatever) as appropriate for the variant, using either the virtclass or pn-based override.
 Ex: